mazhs1992/ReduxCart/READMe.md

 ### Handle Promices

-    1. Try inside the component
+    1. Try inside the App component with useEffect
+    2. Added notification to handle error and for UI purposes